Generalizable data-driven turbulence closure modeling on unstructured grids with differentiable physics: Methods

+To represent flowfield data from an FEM discretization as a graph, all nodes in the finite element mesh are mapped to graph nodes, $\mathbf{V_0}$, while the edges of finite elements between corresponding nodes are represented by graph edges, $\mathbf{E_0}$, as in Fig. \ref{fig:GNN_mesh}.
 The node features, $\mathbf{V_0}$, are composed of both fixed and time-varying components.
 The fixed node features include the position vector, the binary wall indicator, and the characteristic length scale associated with each node.
 The position vector of each node, $\mathbf{x}_i$, defines the spatial arrangement of the computational mesh, providing a point cloud on which the required SGS stress model parameters are computed.
 This feature is time-invariant because the mesh coordinates remain fixed.
 The binary wall indicator, $\delta_{\text{wall}}$, identifies whether a node is located on a no-slip wall ($\delta_{\text{wall}} = 1$) or not ($\delta_{\text{wall}} = 0$).
 This feature is crucial for near-wall modeling, as SGS stress is significantly influenced by boundary conditions at walls.
 The characteristic length scale, $\Delta_{\text{node}}$, is the same quantity used to compute the eddy viscosity contribution in the SGS stress model.
 It is calculated as the minimum edge length of each element at the cell center, and then interpolated to the nodes to define $\Delta_{\text{node}}$.
-The time-varying node features consist of the local resolved velocity gradient tensor, $\nabla \overline{\mathbf{u}}_i$, and the resolved pressure field, $\overline{p}_i$.
+The time-varying node features consist of the local resolved velocity gradient tensor, $\nabla \overline{\mathbf{u}}_i$, and the resolved pressure gradient vector, $\nabla \overline{p}_i$.
 A basis transformation is applied to the velocity gradient tensor to decompose it into its isotropic, symmetric-traceless, and skew-symmetric components.
 The edge features, $\mathbf{E_0}$, include the relative position vector between nodes, $\mathbf{r}_{ij} = \mathbf{x}_i - \mathbf{x}_j$, which is time-invariant since the node positions are fixed.
-The node and edge features are briefly described in Fig. \ref{fig:Cutoff}.
+As a result, for the two-dimensional BFS case, the node and edge feature dimensions are 10 and 2; for the three-dimensional case, they are 17 and 3, respectively.
+The node and edge features for the two-dimensional BFS case are briefly described in Fig. \ref{fig:GNN_mesh}.
 We remark that time-varying FEM discretizations are also compatible with graph representations but are not implemented in this study.